StavisskiiGL/ForceThrow/README.md

 # ForceThrows
-A fighting game for two players with arena structure and mechanics (force fields, virus race)
+A fighting game for two players with arena structure and generated objects and events on it.